 Q: How are learning outcomes beneficial for students?

 A: As learning outcomes are not limited to academic success, they assist the students in becoming lifelong learners.
-Learning outcomes also help them develop a progressive and unconventional mindset, which enables them to work towards the welfare of society.
+Learning outcomes also help them develop a progressive and unconventional mindset, which enables them to work toward the welfare of society.

 Q: How to achieve the best learning outcomes?